sonnyit/java/_posts/2015-12-02-joo-java-abstraction.md

 If you know some of the behavior while designing class and that would remain common across all subclasses add that into an abstract class.

 An interface like Runnable interface is a good example of abstraction in Java which is used to abstract task executed by multiple threads.
 Callable is another good abstract of a task which can return value.

+A variable declared inside interface must be *public static final variables(constants)*, it cannot have any other modifier.
+And Methods inside Interface **must not** be static, final, native or strictfp.

 ## More about Java Abstract [&#10548;](#tables)